kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-There would a very small addition to the memory used by the API Server and number of log entries written to the disk.
+No. There would be very minimal addition to the memory used by the API Server and number of log entries written to the disk.
 During the Alpha implementation, the small impact will be measured and rationalized to keep the addition minimal.
 The addition would be well within the scalability limits and